briandealwis/ferret/README.md

 ![A little ferret](site/src/main/resources/XenoFerret.jpg)

 Ferret is a software exploration tool.
-Boild down to its essence, Ferrit is Eclipse Search on steroids.
+Boiled down to its essence, Ferrit is Eclipse Search on steroids.

 ![Ferret in action](site/src/main/resources/doc/ferret-demo.png)